-My ministry goal is to train and mentor those who are already pastoring as well as lay the foundations for Biblical education for young people across the Hispanic world.
+Shane’s ministry goal is to train and mentor those who are already pastoring as well as lay the foundations for Biblical education for young people across the Hispanic world.
 This equips them to pastor, preach, teach, and evangelize in their own communities and throughout the Latin world.

-Note from Shane
+A Note from Shane

 “Thank you for your prayers and support as I go to tell the story most precious, sweetest that ever was heard!”